varvv/contract-deployments/README.md

 1. Check in the task when it's ready to sign and request the facilitators to collect signatures from signers.
 1. Once executed, check in the records files and mark the task `DONE` in the README.

-## Using the generic template

-This template can be used to do contract calls, upgrades, or one-off deployments.

-1. Specify the commit of [Optimism code](https://github.com/ethereum-optimism/optimism) and [Base contracts code](https://github.com/base-org/contracts) you intend to use in the `.env` file
-1. Run `make deps`
-1. Put scripts in the `scripts` directory (see examples that are part of the template, for example, there is a file `TransferOwner.s.sol`, which can be used to set up the ownership transfer task).
-See note below if running a task that requires a multisig to sign.
-1. Call scripts from the Makefile (see examples in the template Makefile that's copied over).

-Note: If using a multisig as a signer, you can leverage the `MultisigBuilder` for standard multisigs or the `NestedMultisigBuilder` scripts in the [base contracts repo](https://github.com/base-org/contracts/tree/main/script/universal) for multisigs that contain other multisigs as signers.
-For these scripts, you need to implement the virtual functions that are provided, which will allow you to configure the task you'd like to run, the address of the multisig you're running it from, and any post-execution checks.
-See the files themselves for more details.
-It is recommended to add any configured addresses as constants at the top of the file and provide links to Etherscan, etc., as needed for reviewers to more accurately review the PR.